 We performed Hi-C on interspecific hybrids between diverged Saccharomyces species to obtain the first genome-wide view of chromosome conformation in diploid yeasts.
 The sequence identity of homologous chromosomes in diploid S. cerevisiae precludes observation of interactions between them using sequencing-based methods.
 However, divergent Saccharomyces species can form stable hybrids (González et al., 2006; Mertens et al., 2015), e.g. between S. cerevisiae and S. paradoxus (90% nucleotide identity in coding regions (Kellis et al., 2003)) or its more distant relative S. uvarum (also known as S. bayanus var. uvarum; 80% nucleotide identity in coding regions (Kellis et al., 2003)).
 These interspecific hybrids are sufficiently diverged to allow straightforward sequence-level discrimination of homologs (Figure 1—figure supplement 1A) but have maintained nearly complete synteny (Fischer et al., 2000).
 For comparison, we also analyzed hybrids between S. cerevisiae strains Y12 and DBVPG6044, which are much less diverged (~99% nucleotide identity) (Liti et al., 2009).
 We confirmed the minimal impact of mapping and experimental artifacts by mapping Hi-C data from each individual species or strain (Figure 1—figure supplement 1B-D) and mixtures thereof (Figure 1B, Figure 1—figure supplement 2) to the hybrid reference genomes.

-The most prominent features of Hi-C data from diploid yeast are the signatures of a Rabl-like orientation (Figure 1C).
+The most prominent features of Hi-C data from diploid yeast are the signatures of a Rabl-like orientation (Figure 1C,D).
 As in all Hi-C datasets, the contact map exhibits a strong diagonal signal indicating frequent intrachromosomal interactions between adjacent loci.
 In addition, pericentromeric regions interact frequently with one another, but infrequently with regions far from centromeres, as expected from the clustering of centromeres at the spindle pole body.
 Telomeric regions also preferentially interact, consistent with their clustering at the nuclear periphery.
 Finally, the rDNA-carrying chromosomes each behave as two separate chromosomes divided by the nucleolus, with frequent interactions on either side of the rDNA array but not across it.

 Homolog proximity exceeds the effects of the Rabl-like orientation